 Yup.
 I did.
-Raided my kids’ candy so I could bake something new.
+Raided my kids’ candy so I could bake something new, Halloween candy Brownies.
 My daughter’s reaction when she gets home from school should be interesting.
 She loves brownies but I did use a lot of her candy, so it could go either way.

 I have been working on my own “Best Brownie” recipe for a long time.
 This is not that recipe.
 This one is for fun and does make a very tasty brownie.
-Because this recipe uses super sweet milk chocolate, I cut back on the additional sugar, added espresso, and used salty pretzels to cut that sweetness a bit.
+Because this brownie recipe using Halloween candy uses super sweet milk chocolate (because, Halloween candy), I cut back on the additional sugar, added espresso, and used salty pretzels to cut that sweetness a bit.
 And I was able to make a nice dent in the Halloween booty!

 - 1/3 c unsweetened cocoa powder

 - 1 c all-purpose flour

 - candies and pretzels for topping